mathelai/github.io/README.md

 ## Acknowledgments

 - Problem statements © International Mathematical Olympiad
+- Official solutions from IMO shortlists (2000-2024) and Evan Chen's solutions (2025)
 - Lean 4 integration powered by [live.lean-lang.org](https://live.lean-lang.org/)
 - Compression via [LZ-String](https://pieroxy.net/blog/pages/lz-string/index.html)
-- AI proofs generated using OpenAI's GPT-5 Pro and Gemini DeepThink models
+- AI proofs generated using:
+  - OpenAI GPT-5 Pro
+  - Google Gemini DeepThink
+- Proof evaluation using Claude Code with Sonnet 4.5 by IMO grading standards

-## Status Note
+## Project Status

+**Active Development** - This repository contains a complete evaluation of 39 IMO combinatorics problems (2000-2025) with AI-generated proofs, official solutions, interactive visualizations, and quality assessment.

 This repository is now being updated and is work in progress.

 > Built with ❤️ using Claude Code (Sonnet 4.5) and iteratively reviewed by GPT-5 Pro with human oversight.